SFDO-Tooling/CumulusCI/docs/robot.rst

 for making the determination, but the built-in page objects all compare the page location to an expected pattern
 (eg: ``.../lightning/o/...``).
-If the assertion passes, the keywords for that page object will autoamtically be loaded.
+If the assertion passes, the keywords for that page object will automatically be loaded.

 This keyword is useful if you get to a page via a button or some other form of navigation, in that it allows you to both assert that you are